astropy/astropy-APEs/APE4.rst

 ``sys.path`` for use only for the duration of installation of the package that requested it.

-This is the generally preferred approach for providing astropy_helpers to users installing Astropy or affiliated packages.
-In general, the user does not need to be aware of astropy_helpers or to go through an extra step of installing it first.
+This is the generally preferred approach for providing astropy-helpers to users installing Astropy or affiliated packages.
+In general, the user does not need to be aware of astropy-helpers or to go through an extra step of installing it first.
 So long as they are connected to the internet it will *just work*.
 That said, it should still be mentioned in the documentation, in particular for the benefit of users who need to be able to perform offline installations.